micnews/significant-stream/readme.md

 data from stream1 Hello, world! stream2 has similar behaviour as stream1, but it is an object data from stream2 { foo: 'Oh, Yeah', bar: 'boop' }
+stream3 has same behaviour as stream1, but uses lru-cache for diff data from stream3 Hello, world!
 ```

 ## Licence